joshbeam/source.frontendcollisionblog/_posts/2016-01-17-intro-to-password-hashing.markdown

 **Solving hashes is a factor of computational power, money, and opportunity.**

+**However, if we know the constraints of the original input, we may have an easier time reverse engineering the hash.**

 At this point, you might be asking, why is a hash any more safe than just storing the password?
 Most people will give you this answer (from <a href="http://stackoverflow.com/a/4014407/2714730">Is it safe to ignore the possibility of SHA collisions in practice? on StackOverflow</a>:

 > The usual answer goes thus: what is the probability that a rogue asteroid crashes on Earth within the next second, obliterating civilization-as-we-know-it, and killing off a few billion people?

 In other words, given the current power of computers today, people say that the possibility of finding two different words, sentences, messages, or whatever, that end up as the same SHA-256 hash is less than the probability of a rogue asteroid crashing onto earth in the next second, etc.

+While a hash is a fixed size (in the case of SHA-256, it is 256 bits or 64 characters), the number of things that can be hashed is, well, near infinite.
+So while we can compute all possible hashes that can exist, it is not necessarily feasible to hash every possible "thing" (word, sentence, whatever) that can exist.

 This is speculative at best without knowing how the actual algorithm works.
 However, I can link you to <a href="http://csrc.nist.gov/publications/fips/fips180-2/fips180-2.pdf">the specification from the National Institute of Standards and Technology</a>, and warn you that reading that is about as dry as... whatever something really dry is.
 This algorithm (Secure Hash Algorithm) was design by the NSA (see the <a href="https://en.wikipedia.org/wiki/SHA-2">page on Wikipedia</a>).